umutdenizsenerr/Basic-Solidity-Conracts/README.md

-# Basic-Solidity-Conracts
+ERC20 and ERC721 contracts

-Basic solidity ERC20 and ERC721 contracts
+Unit testing with truffle